- Adrenal Cancer

 Different ways you can get chemotherapy

-Your doctor has options for how to give you chemotherapy drugs.
+Your health care provider has options for how to give you chemotherapy drugs.
 Depending on the specific drugs you are taking, you may get them in one of these ways:

-Intravenous (IV).
+IV.
 The drug is given through a small needle that has been put into a vein.
 The drug may drip in slowly over several hours or be given more quickly over a few minutes.
+It may also be given directly into an artery leading to a part of the body containing the tumor.

 Oral.
 You swallow these drugs as pills.

 To reduce the damage to healthy cells and to give them a chance to recover, chemotherapy is given in cycles.
-Your doctor will decide if you need to get it daily, weekly, every few weeks, or monthly.
+Your health care provider will decide if you need to get it daily, weekly, every few weeks, or monthly.